Underground Utility Survey Mapping

 What can go wrong when utility maps are not used?

 South Lanarkshire Council were fined after two workers suffered flash burns when they struck an electrical cable while digging a ditch.
-This could have been avoided if a Utility Survey was used prior to the work starting.
+This could have been avoided if a Utility Survey had been used before the work started.

 One man, 59, suffered burns to his arms and face but was spared even more serious injury by his insulated gloves.